Beautyrest Silver BRS900 Mattress Review

 Support FoamN/A

-The upper comfort layer is made of quilted fiber and polyfoam, and you'll easily sink into it and feel the next layer of slightly firmer polyfoam.
+The upper comfort layer is composed of quilted fiber and polyfoam, allowing you to easily sink into it and feel the next layer, which is slightly firmer polyfoam.
 There's also a strip of memory foam across the mattress's lumbar area.
-This strip of foam is noticeable when lying on the mattress—it doesn't make it firmer or softer, but simply feels like more material in that area.
+This strip of foam is noticeable when lying on the mattress; it doesn't make the mattress firmer or softer, but simply feels like there's more material in that area.
 This might help fill in gaps between your lower back and the mattress when sleeping on your back.

 2.8